 5. $$$ on sunscreen

 How to tell a first-time Thailand visitor?
 Look for the person who has seriously underestimated Thailand’s sun.
 My entire family brought just one sun-hat between us, and we spent more money on sunscreen than on any souvenir.
-(Want an idea of island prices?
-Find out how much things cost on Koh Samui).
+(Want to literally save your hide?
+See my tried-and-tested favourites – the best sunscreen and toiletries for Thailand).

 Note that sunscreen on Koh Samui costs between 150-300% more for the same bottle than on Amazon.
 There’s much less selection, too: not much for sensitive skin and next-to-nothing that’s cruelty-free.
 Bring lots, and bring it from home!